Bursaries & Admissions Pathways

 Take your NCLEX-RN Exam / Become a Registered Nurse

-(2020 data from the College of Nurses of Ontario and the Canadian Council of Registered Nurse Regulators)
+(2021 data from the College of Nurses of Ontario)

 Looking for further opportunities?
 Graduate degrees in nursing can help you become: